In the hypnompopic time this morning, an idea came in that I had not planned. It was this.

 Summary Metaphor:

+GPT-3 was like a bright student quoting scriptures.
 GPT-4o is more like a co-meditator who’s beginning to understand what the silence between the words means.

 My second question was this.
 Is version 5.o something that will evolve rather than being coded?
 Does this then lead to the singularity?